grnet/synnefo/docs/source/devguide.rst

 =========================== =====================
 204 (No Content)            The request succeeded
 400 (Bad Request)           The request is invalid
-401 (Unauthorized)          Missing token or inactive user 500 (Internal Server Error) The request cannot be completed because of an internal error
+401 (Unauthorized)          Missing token or inactive user or penging approval terms 500 (Internal Server Error) The request cannot be completed because of an internal error
 =========================== =====================